 Trichotillomania is frequently misdiagnosed as alopecia areata – another hair loss that occurs in patches.
 There are two reasons for this.
 Firstly, both conditions look similar to the untrained eye, and secondly, people are often ashamed and fearful to tell their doctor that they’re pulling out their own hair.
 This is also an issue in diagnosing children and young teenagers with trichotillomania, who might be pulling their hair out in secret without their parents’ knowledge.
 There is, nevertheless, a predominant diagnostic feature of trichotillomania – uneven hair breakage.
 When you pull your hair out, you can’t pull it all at the same angle so it snaps off, and at different lengths.

 However, in alopecia hair loss, the little hairs will be roughly the same length.
 Also, the pattern of hair loss from trichotillomania is usually worse on the right side of the scalp if you are right-handed and vice versa.
 If you suspect that you, or a friend or family member, suffers from trichotillomania, or alopecia areata, please consult with an expert.

 It is important that you seek medical advice from your GP, the most effective form of treatment is therapy to help change the behaviour.
 In the meantime, we can help with your hair loss by offering a variety of trichotillomania treatments, such as wigs or hair pieces.

-Book a Hair Loss Consultation at Simone Thomas Hair Loss Clinics in Dorset
+Book a Hair Loss Consultation at Simone Thomas Hair Loss Clinic in Dorset

-Our highly qualified and experienced teams can help with the diagnosis and treatment of your hair loss.
-Call Simone Thomas Trichology Clinics on the numbers at the bottom of the page or alternatively you can book online or request a consultation by completing the form below.
+Our highly qualified and experienced team can help with the diagnosis and treatment of your hair loss.
+Call Simone Thomas Trichology Clinic on the number at the bottom of the page or alternatively you can book online or request a consultation by completing the form below.

 What It’s Actually Like Having Trichotillomania